When Divorce Happens, Will Your Children Have to Choose?

 Mediation: A Judgment-Free Journey

-When conflict arises—whether in business, family matters, or personal relationships—the fear of judgment can keep us from seeking the help we need.
-Many people hesitate to enter mediation because they worry about being criticized, blamed, or having their private matters scrutinized.
-Let me put those concerns to rest: mediation is fundamentally designed as a judgment-free environment where confidentiality reigns supreme
+When conflict arises, the fear of judgment can keep us from seeking the help we need.
+Let me put any concerns to rest: mediation is fundamentally designed as a judgment-free environment where confidentiality reigns supreme.

 If you find yourself in a relationship where your partner tends to dominate, withdraw, or manipulate during difficult conversations, you might worry about how this dynamic could play out in mediation.